magento/knowledge-base/src/troubleshooting/general/payservices-install.md

 labels: troubleshooting
 ---

-This article explains some errors you may experience while installing Payment Services, and provides solutions to fix those errors so that you can complete installation.
+This article explains errors you may experience while installing Payment Services, and provides solutions to fix those errors so that you can complete installation.

 ## Affected products and versions